mikaelvesavuori/triplecheck-repository-dynamodb/README.md

 Database utility for using DynamoDB with TripleCheck broker.
 It implements the repository base at [triplecheck-core](https://github.com/mikaelvesavuori/triplecheck-core).

+## Instructions

+You will need to have a pre-existing DynamoDB table.
+Use `id` (String type) as the primary partition key.

 ## Basic implementation

 In your `triplecheck-broker` implementation, do a regular import for `triplecheck-repository-dynamodb` and pass the repository to the broker.
 In a Lambda context, an implementation could look like: